Nancy9ice/social-media-data-modeling-challenge/README.md

 - DaFuq?!Boom! - 7 years ago

-Asides 'Meow-some!
-Reacts' that is an exception,  DaFuq?!Boom! is doing well in comparison to other Youtube channels that are ahead of it.
-If it stays on track in creating engaging content for its audience, it could surpass some of these Youtube channels.
+Despite its relatively recent success, DaFuq!?Boom! is holding its own against much older, more established channels.
+With continued focus on engaging content, there’s potential for it to climb even higher.

 ![alt text](<images/Average Views per Video by Youtube Channels.png>)

-Onto our next question...
+Onto Our Next Question...

-**Are these engagement stuck on Youtube?
-Or is skibidi toilet talked about well outside the walls of Youtube?**
+**Is the buzz around Skibidi Toilet confined to YouTube, or is it sparking conversations beyond the platform?**

-### Non-Youtube Engagements are also High
+### High Engagement Beyond YouTube

 ![alt text](<images/Reddit KPIs.png>)

-Based on the scores below, there is high engagement of posts associated with 'skibidi toilet' on Reddit. the Reddit post score of 2873 and upvote ratio of 0.883 indicates that people have a general liking for the posts made about it.
-Hence, the higher number of upvotes compared to the downvotes.
+Surprisingly, Skibidi Toilet is not just a YouTube phenomenon—it’s generating significant traction on Reddit as well.
+With a Reddit post score of 2,873 and an impressive upvote ratio of 0.883, it’s clear that people are engaging positively with the content.
+The high number of upvotes, compared to downvotes, suggests a generally favorable reception among Redditors.

-The comment score of 12 also shows that there are also decent number of engagements with the comments.
+The comment score of 12 also highlights a respectable level of interaction within the discussions, adding another layer of engagement.

-However, there's a contradictory information with the sentiment score.
-It tends to be almost neutral as regards people's perspective about skibidi toilet.
+However, there’s an interesting twist.
+Despite all the buzz, the sentiment score for Skibidi Toilet remains nearly neutral.
+So, while the engagement is strong, people’s feelings about it are more mixed than you might expect.

-**Has this almost neutral sentiment been a constant thing?
-Or did it change at some point?**
+**Has this neutral sentiment been the norm, or did it shift over time?**

-### Sentiments Went on a Dip
+### Sentiment Shift: A Recent Dip

 ![alt text](<images/Comment Sentiment Scores Overtime.png>)

-There has been constant fluctuations of the sentiment towards skibidi toilet overtime.
-While the dips recovered most of time, it hasn't recovered since the dip in June 2024.
-It's possible that the videos are no longer meeting the expectations of the audience.
-But we can't say that for sure.
+Sentiment around Skibidi Toilet has fluctuated, and a notable dip in June 2024 has yet to recover.

-**How about the most used terms in these reddit posts?
-What do people mention when they discuss about skibidi toilet?**
+**Could the series be losing its edge, or is this just a natural cycle of online content?**

-### Skibidi Toilet is for the New Generation
+### Reddit’s Take: Skibidi Toilet Resonates with a Younger Audience

 ![alt text](<images/Reddit Word Cloud.png>)

-A look at the most used keywords in the Reddit skibidi toilet posts shows something unique.
-Skibidi toilet most likely resonates with kids and the gen alpha (Not GenZ) people.
-This is probably expected because not many adults would be interested in watching human heads creating wars in a toilet.
+An analysis of Reddit discussions reveals that Skibidi Toilet primarily resonates with younger audiences, particularly Gen Alpha.

-There's also another bold word, 'like'.
-That probably confirms it. **People who talk about it mostly like Skibidi Toilet.**
+With keywords like "kids" and "like" standing out in these discussions, it’s clear that the bizarre charm of human-headed toilets appeals to the next generation.

 ## Conclusion